SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This teaser dataset contains a subset of 4000 popular repositories from GitHub,
-Gitlab, PyPI and Debian.
+Gitlab.com, PyPI and Debian.
 The selection criteria to pick the software origins
 was the following:

 - The 1000 most popular GitHub projects (by number of stars)
-- The 1000 most popular Gitlab projects (by number of stars)
+- The 1000 most popular Gitlab.com projects (by number of stars)
 - The 1000 most popular PyPI projects (by usage statistics, according to the
   `Top PyPI Packages <https://hugovk.github.io/top-pypi-packages/>`_ database),
 - The 1000 most popular Debian packages (by "votes" according to the `Debian